South Indian Vina Music

 GM Standard MIDI files of this South Indian gamaka exercise are presented here, arranged for General MIDI guitar and conga and bongo:

-- Pallavi MIDI File (chromatic).
-This arrangment of the above example is offered to play along with.
+- Pallavi MIDI File (chromatic). >play.
+This arrangement of the above example is offered to play along with.
 The file has no note bends, so it functions well as an intonation guide.

 Further Resources